verrazzano/docs/content/en/docs/uninstall/backup/prerequisites.md

 - Object store bucket name.
   - Both components require an object store that is Amazon S3 compatible, therefore, you need to have an object storage bucket.
 This can be an Oracle Cloud Object Storage bucket in any compartment of your Oracle Cloud tenancy.
      - Make a note of the bucket name and tenancy name for reference.
-     - For more information about creating a bucket with Object Storage, refer to this [page](https://docs.oracle.com/en-us/iaas/Content/Object/Tasks/managingbuckets.htm#usingconsole).
+     - For more information about creating a bucket with Object Storage, see [Managing Buckets](https://docs.oracle.com/en-us/iaas/Content/Object/Tasks/managingbuckets.htm#usingconsole).
   - For private clouds, enterprise networks, or air-gapped environments, this could be MinIO or an equivalent object store solution.

 - Object store prefix name.
 This will be a child folder under the bucket, which the backup component creates.